 A holder of a professional trapping licence for residents may hold a trapline under lease with exclusive trapping rights.
-The Department attributes available traplines by an annual random draw.
-To obtain such a trapline, a person must hold a trapper's certificate.
+The Department attributes available traplines by an annual random draw. > To register for this draw, contact the Société d'établissement de plein air du Québec (see www.sepaq.com).
+To obtain such a trapline, a person must be a resident, must hold a trapper's certificate and be at least 18 years of age.
 Special trapping conditions are also enforced on these lands.
-For details, consult the publication under the section Specific Regulations on a trapline (see page 12).
+For details, consult the publication under the section Specific Regulations on a trapline (see page 13).

 These traplines are located on lands in the State domain reserved for trapping as well as in wildlife sanctuaries or ZECs outside UGAFs 6, 7, 29, 31, 32, 50, 56 (beaver reserves) and 87 to 96 (territories subject to the agreements).
-To find out more about where these traplines are located or about the regulations applicable to a given wildlife sanctuary or ZEC, contact the office of the Department of the region concerned (see page 46).
+To find out more about where these traplines are located or about the regulations applicable to a given wildlife sanctuary or ZEC, contact the Department's Customer Services at 1 877 346-6763.